mever-team/FairBench/docs/advanced/distributed.md

 names as some branches, those branches will be executed there.

+!!! warning
-:warning: If computations are too simple, parallelization will be slower that non-parallelization, because a significant overhead is needed to transfer data to workers.
+    If computations are too simple, parallelization
+    will be slower, due to data transfer overheads.